VIRAL VIDEO: Men with guns threaten CPD officers in video with more than 1M views

 Investigators said they know who the men are and are working to file charges.

-Chicago Police Superintendent Eddie Johnson said social meida plays a major role in fighting crime.
+Chicago Police Superintendent Eddie Johnson said social media plays a major role in fighting crime.